• Skip to primary navigation

 So let's have a look at the growing cycle of Calla Lilies in brief, and different parts of the plant.

-fading and yellowed leaves on potted calla lilies
+fading leaves on a potted calla lily

 fading and yellowed leaves is a natural process for the calla lily, going into dormancy